95936482987

 Windows Memory Diagnostic is displayed and the button "Restart now and check for problems" is circled.

 You’ll see the diagnostic results as soon as you boot up again.
 You can also go back and review them at any time in Windows Event Viewer.
-If you think you need more RAM, check out our guide to upgrading your RAM.
+If your memory is seriously corrupted, it’s probably time to upgrade your RAM.

-Now it’s time to exit Safe Mode and resume the activity that prompted the blue screen.
+It’s now time to exit Safe Mode and restart Windows normally to see if the problem has been fixed.
 If the BSoD doesn’t reappear, you’ve probably successfully isolated and resolved the problem.
 Now you can start carefully reinstalling external devices, programs, and drivers that you previously removed.

 11. Last resort: reinstall Windows